 - Lemon: For a fresh, citrusy burst of flavor.

 Did you make this recipe?
 Tag #byandreajanssen via Instagram.
 I enjoy seeing what your creation looks like.
 Video recipes can be found on my YouTube channel.
 And don't forget to save the recipes on Pinterest so you can easily find them next time!

-- 5 sprigs dill
+- 4 sprigs dill fresh finely chopped

 - 3 tablespoons olive oil extra vierge

 Ingredients you need per step are listed below the step in Italic

 - Mix the dill (except ½ teaspoon), olive oil, lemon juice, sea salt, garlic, and yogurt in a bowl.4 sprigs dill fresh, 3 tablespoons olive oil, 1 tablespoon lemon juice, 1 teaspoon sea salt, 2 cloves garlic, 1 cup Greek yogurt